pedroter7/pedroter7/README.md

  - 🤖 AI (though I'm new to it);
  - 🗺️ language learning;

-I speak 🇧🇷 Portuguese, 🇬🇧 English, 🇭🇺 Hungarian, :es: and a little bit of 🇩🇪 German.
+I speak 🇧🇷 Portuguese, 🇬🇧 English, 🇭🇺 Hungarian, :es: Spanish and a little bit of 🇩🇪 German.

 More info?
 Visit [my LinkedIn](https://www.linkedin.com/in/pedro-freidinger/) 😃